-The NHS Staff Council’s Health, Safety and Wellbeing Partnership Group (HSWPG) has developed guidance to support NHS organisations to improve their provision of staff welfare facilities.
+The NHS Staff Council’s Health, Safety and Wellbeing Group (HSWG) has developed guidance to support NHS organisations to improve their provision of staff welfare facilities.

 Far from a nice to have, there are specific legal requirements on organisations to have suitable and sufficient physical welfare facilities for staff.

 This guidance includes the case for improving and providing welfare facilities and the legal requirements for organisations to have suitable and sufficient facilities for staff.
 These are supported by partnership principles which HSWG would like organisations to adopt.